-"We grow Agave species traditionally and historically used for making Mescal and Tequila in Mexico and we hope to see that culture develop here in California"
+"We grow Agave species traditionally and historically used for making Mescal and Tequila in Mexico, we believe in a new industry for California and the Southwest”

 Agaves for Distilled Spirits